scottbw/analytics-udd/udd/student_course_membership.md

 ## ENTRY_POINTS
 ### Description
-This field indicates the entry points at Level 3 / SCQF Level 6 gained by the student prior to entry to the institution, using the UCAS Tariff points scheme introduced for courses starting in 2017.
+This field indicates the entry points at Level 3 / SCQF Level 6 gained by the student prior to entry to the institution, using the UCAS Tariff points scheme.

 ### Purpose
 For analytics